sunshuvo/Vessel-Management-System-VMS/README.md

 # Vessel-Management-System-VMS
-This is simple IP vessel management and Catchlog Management system, which designed based some specific cutomer requirement.
+This is simple IP-Communication based vessel management and Catchlog Management system, which designed based some specific cutomer requirement.
 This pro

 Here is the screenshots of this project